Qld, ACT scale back COVID contact tracing

 There have been a total of 151 deaths in aged care in Queensland since the start of the pandemic.

-Meanwhile, Queensland children are returning to class on Monday with authorities saying an outbreak in schools is inevitable, but it is unlikely any will be shut down.
+Meanwhile, Queensland children returned to classrooms on Monday, as authorities warned an outbreak in schools was inevitable, but it was unlikely any would be shut.

-Face masks are mandatory in high schools and strongly recommended for students in years three-to-six, while schools must ensure adequate classroom ventilation.
+Face masks are mandatory in high schools in Queensland, and strongly recommended for students in years three-to-six.
+Schools must also ensure adequate classroom ventilation.

-Just under 40 per cent of five-to-11-year-olds have had one vaccine dose.
+Just under 40 per cent of five-to-11-year-olds in the state have had one vaccine dose.

-Elsewhere, Canberrans will no longer have to check in after the territory government scaled back requirements for its contact tracing app.
+Elsewhere, the use of a check-in app is also being scaled back in Canberra.

-Following a rise in COVID-19 cases in the national capital, and less reliance on contact tracing, the Check-In CBR app will now only be required to be used at high-risk venues in Canberra.
+Following a rise in COVID-19 cases in the national capital, and with less reliance on contact tracing, the ACT government said the Check-In CBR app would only be used at high-risk venues.

-From Saturday, checking in using the app will only be required at bars and pubs, clubs, nightclubs, strip clubs and brothels, organised events that aren’t ticketed as well as schools.
+From Saturday, that means check-ins with the app will be required only at bars and pubs, clubs, nightclubs, strip clubs and brothels, and organised events that aren’t ticketed.
+Schools will also still be included.

-Health Minister Rachel Stephen-Smith said the changes were made due to an evolving COVID-19 response in the ACT.
+Health Minister Rachel Stephen-Smith said the changes were due to the evolving response to COVID-19 in the ACT.

 “We’re in a new phase of our pandemic response and using the Check-In CBR app differently will support those most at risk of exposure, while reducing the requirements placed on other businesses, venues and customers,” she said.